 “A brand is no longer what we tell the consumer it is—it is what consumers tell each other it is.” – Scott Cook, co-founder of Intuit

-This quote perfectly captures the last benefit of a strong nonprofit brand.
+This quote perfectly captures the last benefit of strong nonprofit branding.

 It not only gives people something to talk about; it gives them the tools they need to spread your mission on your behalf.